ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 e.g. "Residence (fam)" to "Residence", or "Census" to "Census 1950".

 Simply changing the fact type for an existing fact is trivial using SQL.
-Complications arise when a family fact is converted to a personal fact or when the fact to be changed has witnesses.
+Complications arise when a family fact is converted to a Individual fact or when the fact to be changed has witnesses.
 ConvertFact will test all of these cases and guide you.